 Wetlands are among the world's most productive and valuable ecosystems, providing foundational support for biodiversity and human livelihoods across tropical and temperate regions alike.
 Their capacity to deliver a wide array of ecosystem services, ranging from the provision of water, timber, and medicinal resources to the regulation of hydrological systems and atmospheric carbon cements their importance in maintaining environmental stability (Mitsch & Gosselink, 2015).
 In rural communities, especially those dependent on subsistence agriculture, wetlands serve as natural reservoirs and sources of water, fisheries, and materials for fuel and construction.
 This dual function, as both a provider of goods and a buffer against environmental hazards, highlights their strategic role in climate change mitigation and the preservation of local ecological integrity (Millennium Ecosystem Assessment, 2005; Russi et al., 2013).

 Beyond their direct provisioning and regulating functions, wetlands offer substantial cultural and social benefits that are often underappreciated in conventional economic assessments.
 They often serve as centers for recreational activities, tourism, and spiritual enrichment, integrating them into the cultural and social fabric of local communities (Barbier, 2019).
-In The Gambia, extensive wetland areas are located along the River Gambia and its tributaries, as well as in coastal zones characterized by mangrove forests and estuarine habitats.
+In Gambia, extensive wetland areas are located along the River Gambia and its tributaries, as well as in coastal zones characterized by mangrove forests and estuarine habitats.
 These wetlands support diverse flora and fauna, including migratory birds that traverse intercontinental flyways and endemic fish species that sustain artisanal fisheries, which are integral to the region's natural heritage and provide a living laboratory for ecological research (Crow & Carney, 2013; Diop et al., 2016).

 The ecological importance of Gambian wetlands extends beyond biodiversity conservation to encompass a range of hydrological and geomorphological processes.
 These ecosystems are fundamental to landscape stability through processes such as shoreline stabilization, groundwater recharge, and sediment retention, all of which are important for counteracting environmental stressors like erosion and extreme weather events (FAO, 2019).
 Where wetlands are intact and well-managed, their ability to absorb floodwaters and mitigate droughts reduces the vulnerability of human settlements and agricultural lands to climate-related shocks.
 However, rapid urban expansion, intensified agricultural practices, climate variability, and shifting land-use patterns have placed these fragile ecosystems under increasing pressure, threatening their long-term sustainability and the services they provide to both local and downstream communities (Ibol, 2022; UNEP-WCMC & IUCN, 2024).